 AI adoption in health care is outpacing regulation.
 Federal and state agencies are actively developing guidance on AI in clinical decision support and patient data use.
 This creates an important window for boards to set a governance structure before compliance becomes reactive, and align AI use with organizational mission and strategic priorities.

-• Do we have policies in place for staff on the use of AI tools with board materials or patient data?
+- Do staff policies address the use of generative AI with board content, organizational data or patient information?

 Committee Involvement